EOSIO/eosio.cdt/docs/08_troubleshooting.md

 ```
 The command above is one way of sending correctly `get` action with no parameters to the blockchain.

-3. __Problem__: When sending an action to the blockchain an error similar to the one below is encountered:
+### When sending an action to the blockchain an error similar to the one below is encountered:
 ```sh
 error 2019-09-25T07:38:14.859 thread-0  main.cpp:3449                 main                 ] Failed with error: Assert Exception (10)
 !action_type.empty(): Unknown action action_name in contract eostutorial1
 ```
 __Possible solution__: Verify if the action attribute `[[eosio::action]]` is used when defining and/or declaring the action `action_name` for the contract.

-4. __Problem__: When deploying a contract code to the blockchain a similar error with the ones below is encountered:
+### When deploying a contract code to the blockchain a similar error with the ones below is encountered:
 ```sh
 Error 3160010: No abi file found or